davidaramant/csharp-parsing-examples/README.md

 ### `UdmfParsing`

 Library project that holds the model and the guts of the various parsers.
 This is pretty messy, but stuff is relatively cleanly separated into different directories.
+All of the different parser implementations live under `Examples/UdmfParsing/Udmf/Parsing`.
+There’s a fair amount of code duplication between them since they’re intended to be independent of each other.

 #### Parsers Implemented